 Medical Directors, report to either the Vice President, Clinical Services or the Vice President, Health Services, and are responsible, as defined in applicable job descriptions, for clinical operations, clinical staffing and training, and/or clinical decision-making processes and procedures provided to the clinical review staff for specialties managed by ASH.
-Medical Directors hold current and unrestricted licenses in the state of Arkansas to practice in medicine (MD/DO) in a state, territory or commonwealth of the United States, requisite certifications as required by state regulation(s) and meet ASH credentialing criteria.
-A Medical Director provides medical direction of the health care activities and consultation for and medical supervision of the clinical staff.
-A Medical Director is involved in the implementation of protocols for the credentialing committee, protocols for quality assurance and programs for continuing education for clinical staff.
+Medical Directors hold current and unrestricted licenses to practice in medicine (MD/DO) in a state, territory or commonwealth of the United States, requisite certifications as required by state regulation(s) and meet ASH credentialing criteria.

-Additional responsibilities include, as applicable:

-- Oversight of medical necessity review including peer review and quality assurance activities in accordance with accreditation and regulatory requirements; - Examination and provision of direction regarding the identification and management of clinical matters that require allopathic-specialty practitioner comanagement; - Participates on quality oversight and peer review committees and supports clinical decision making while participating in clinical committees as assigned; - Provides management decision-making and participates in decision-making regarding the clinical operational administration of the programs assigned; - Collection of health care data; - Supports the development of clinical practice guidelines, credentialing criteria, and other clinical decision assist tools; - Provides medical support to the development of clinical programs and serves on project management teams by analyzing the outcomes of health care and collaborating with operations and other administrative departments as assigned; - Recommendations for remedial action; - Identification, evaluation, intervention, and follow up of potential and actual problems in healthcare administration and delivery to members; and - Voting member of the (QOC responsible for review, approval, and adoption of policies, including the CS Program, and other policy/operational documentation.
+- Additional responsibilities include, as applicable: Oversight of medical necessity review and quality assurance activities in accordance with accreditation and regulatory requirements; - Examination and provision of direction regarding the identification and management of clinical matters that require allopathic-specialty practitioner comanagement; - Co-chair of Quality Improvement Committee (QIC); and supports clinical decision making of clinical committees as assigned; - Provides management decision-making and participates in decision-making regarding the clinical operational administration of the programs assigned; - Supports the development of clinical practice guidelines, credentialing criteria, and other clinical decision assist tools; - Provides medical support to the development of clinical programs and serves on project management teams collaborating with operations and other administrative departments as assigned; - Voting member of the QIC (the Medical Director, Clinical Services also serves as the Co-Chairperson of QIC); and - Voting member of the QOC responsible for review, approval, and adoption of policies, including the CS Program, and other policy/operational documentation.